 Hypothermia can often be difficult to recognize in the early stages but it is important to catch it as soon as possible (as it can be life threatening if not treated quickly and properly).

 According to WebMD, the main symptoms associated with hypothermia are shivering (may stop as hypothermia progresses), slow and shallow breathing, confusion, memory loss, drowsiness, exhaustion, slurred speech, loss of coordination, a slow/weak pulse, and in severe cases, a loss of consciousness.

 In infants, hypothermia usually manifests itself with unusually low energy and bright red skin that is cold to the touch.

 How Heat Is Lost

-The body looses heat in four different ways: evaporation, radiation, conduction, and convection.
-When you sweat, water evaporates from your skin, which can cause you to loose heat – during intense exercise 85 percent of body heat is lost through sweat.
+The body loses heat in four different ways: evaporation, radiation, conduction, and convection.
+When you sweat, water evaporates from your skin, which can cause you to lose heat – during intense exercise 85 percent of body heat is lost through sweat.

 Treatment: Mild and Severe Cases